The full catalog.

 taste — An Operating System for Agents

-An Agent OS kernel: three-core CPU split (Opus 4.7 planner / Sonnet 4.6 workers / Haiku 4.5 monitor) on a git memory substrate where branches are execution contexts, commits are checkpoints, `git worktree` gives every parallel worker filesystem-level isolation, and `git reset --hard` is rollback.
-Three demos shipped with committed transcripts, cost telemetry, and self-contained HTML dashboards.
-Thesis: build to delete — every subsystem is opt-in, so when next-gen models can self-evaluate, disable the Monitor and the kernel's git-based abstractions survive untouched.
+An Agent OS kernel: a three-core CPU split (Opus 4.7 planner, Sonnet 4.6 workers, Haiku 4.5 monitor) running on a git memory substrate. v0 is shipped — three demos with committed transcripts, cost telemetry, and self-contained HTML dashboards — and every subsystem is deliberately opt-in.

 Three architectural commitments